sacontreras/sacontreras.github.io/_posts/2020-10-21-competitive_gradient_descent_for_dummies.markdown

 Simple, right?

 Yeah, right.
 Not.
-But I have I have given an inkling of what it might resemble.
+But I hope I have given at least an inkling of what it might resemble.